 We’ve include a quick breakdown of the top hikes to help you know which ones you’ll want to do depending on the amount of time you have and your fitness level.

 Access Trailhead: Shuttle Stop #6 The Grotto

-It really pays to do angels landing early, like be on the trail by first light.
+Most important on this hike, It pays to do Angels Landing early.
+Like, be on the trail by first light kind of early.
 When it’s crowded you have to wait a long time for all the people who are freaking out holding the chains and it can take forever to shuffle past one another.

 Distance: 8.0 miles roundtrip